 New York Jewish Book Festival

-Speaking at Lewis & Clark as part of their Spring 2025 Visiting Writer’s Series.
+I’ll be speaking at Lewis & Clark as part of their Spring 2025 Visiting Writer’s Series.
 Smith Hall.
+Details here.

 I’ll be reading from THE COST and in conversation with local reporter Kirbie Bennett.
 Author Event & Book Signing.
 Details here.